In Wisconsin, United States

 Cache is located on the blue trail in Kinni State Park.
 Stick to the trail, as the cache is only a short distance off the main trail.
-Small cache awaits with room for some small trade items and trackables.
+Nice-sized camo container awaits with room for some small trade items and trackables.

 Go here (visit link) for a nice park trail map.